 Research questions and design

-In our preparation, we found that much of the research was on principalship or effective schools but not on successful principals and, where this was the focus, it was largely based upon self report, narrative single lens accounts, input-output measures, and theoretical perspectives or the world of business.
-Notwithstanding Leithwood’s work over a number of years combining the empirical and conceptual, we were intrigued by five questions which did not yet seem to have been answered:
+In our reconnaissance of the school leadership field, we found that much of the research was on principalship or effective schools but not on successful principals and, where this was the focus, it was largely based upon self report, narrative single lens accounts, input-output measures, and theoretical perspectives, or the world of business.
+Notwithstanding Leithwood’s work over a number of years, combining the empirical and conceptual, we were intrigued by five questions which did not yet seem to have been answered:

 - What similarities and differences can be identified in the beliefs and behaviours of successful school principals across national cultures and policy contexts?